 There is currently no public market through which our common shares may be sold and it is not anticipated that our common shares will be listed on any stock exchange in the near term.
-There can be no assurance as to the liquidity of the trading market for our common shares or that a trading market for our common shares will develop.
+There can be no assurance as to the liquidity of the trading market for our common shares will develop.
 Even if a trading market develops for our common shares, there is no guarantee at what prices our common shares will trade.
 The value for our common shares may also be affected by our results of operations and financial position, changes in general market conditions, fluctuations in the market for equity or debt securities and numerous other factors beyond our control.